tschoof/blog/_posts/2012-11-28-craig-mod-publishing.md

 > [...] you’ll notice something magical about Newsstand: given the proper container, it’s a background downloading, offline-friendly, cached RSS machine people can subscribe to. *For money*.

 Boom.

+Oh, [this interview with Brent Simmons](http://one37.net/blog/15/11/2012/real-life-with-brent-simmons), about writing and publishing also was recommended all over the internet yesterday.
+It strengthens Craig's point:

+> But I no longer believe that the current set of publishers will embrace the future, whatever it is, and I believe they’ll be replaced by new publications.